 Need some healthy recipes this holiday season?
 Your hearts are bound to be full this time of year, but your stomachs don't have to be stuffed with junk.
 With so much on your plate already, it's not always easy to eat healthy around the holidays.
-Ugh, what's a bride to do?!
-Whether you're hosting dinner or just bringing a dish though, these smart swaps will satisfy your cravings sans all the guilt.
+What's a bride to do?
+Whether you're hosting dinner or just bringing a dish, these smart swaps will satisfy your cravings sans all the guilt.

 Ditch the Pecan, but Have Your Pumpkin Pie and Eat It Too

 According to Tara Roscioli, founder of Highway 2 Well and Meals 2 Glo, pumpkin pie is actually one of the healthier holiday dessert choices.
 "It's lower in saturated fats because it's missing that top layer of crust found on most pies," she explains.
 Pumpkin is also high in vitamin A and other nutrients and minerals.
 For a healthy twist on tradition, nutritionist Alexandra Shepard, mind-body manager at Exhale Downtown Miami, recommends substituting refined sugar with coconut sugar or eliminating butter, white flour, and cream altogether.
 "Whip up a raw, vegan, gluten-free pumpkin pie with a date and nut crust instead," she advises.
 Try this gluten-free pumpkin pie recipe over at The Kitchn!